 CAVI 500-vehicle C-ITS Field Operational Test

 The Queensland Department of Transport and Main Roads is conducting an on-road field operational test (FOT) of a number of C-ITS safety applications.
-C-ITS technologies will be retrofitted to around 500 public and fleet vehicles, and road infrastructure, in the City of Ipswich from late 2019.
+C-ITS technologies will be retrofitted to around 500 public participant vehicles, and road infrastructure, in the City of Ipswich from late 2020.

 International pilots have demonstrated positive cost-benefit ratios for the technology, however policy-makers continue to call for FOTs in support of the investment logic towards deployment.
 The challenge for FOTs is to involve sufficient participation for the evaluation of benefits.
 Queensland’s pilot – currently the largest planned in Australia – will provide a core data set to build a standardised analysis methodology, and evaluate the safety benefits of C-ITS.